-Katie Blanchard is in her third year at University and wants to do accounting when she graduates.
-Katie did an NCS program with 20Twenty and then became a volunteer before going to University, now she is back with us as a volunteer accounts officer.
+Katie Blanchard is in her third year at University and intends to become an accountant when she graduates.
+Katie completed the NCS program with 20Twenty Productions after which she became a volunteer before starting University.

 What Katie has to say about 20Twenty: